Rid/hapebeast-coding-cave-resources/README.md

 - [Easy Rust](https://github.com/Dhghomon/easy_rust) - Learn Rust in easy English.
 - [exercism.org](https://exercism.org/tracks/rust) — programming exercises that help you learn new concepts in Rust.
-- [Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/) — A collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
+- [Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/) — Collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
-- [Rust for professionals](https://overexact.com/rust-for-professionals/) — A quick introduction to Rust for experienced software developers.
+- [Rust for professionals](https://overexact.com/rust-for-professionals/) — Quick introduction to Rust for experienced software developers.
-- [Rustlings](https://github.com/rust-lang/rustlings) — small exercises to get you used to reading and writing Rust code
+- [Rustlings](https://github.com/rust-lang/rustlings) — Small exercises to get you used to reading and writing Rust code

 ## Web 3.0 ##